 It was intense.

-And was deep in the cheesecake testing that I made a roasted parsnip salad.
+And it was deep in the cheesecake testing that I made a roasted parsnip salad.
 It was like a mirage in a desert, except the desert was made of creamy soft cheesecake filling and the mirage, a big bowl of tender, caramelized parsnips, glimmered in the distance like an island of refuge from a major dessert overdose.

 I mean, I love cheesecake, but even I have my limits.